List of White Zombie and Rob Zombie band members

 Rob Zombie (Born Robert Cummings) is an American heavy metal vocalist.
 In 1985, he formed the band White Zombie with guitarist Paul "Ena" Kostabi, bassist Sean Yseult and drummer Peter Landau.
 The group remained active until 1998, with its final lineup featuring Cummings and Yseult alongside guitarist Jay "J." Yuenger and drummer John Tempesta.
-In 1997, Zombie formed the first lineup of a solo band with Tempesta, guitarist Mike Riggs and bassist Rob "Blasko" Nicholson.
-The current lineup of Rob Zombie's band includes Riggs, Blasko, and drummer Ginger Fish (real name Kenneth Wilson).
+In 1997, Zombie formed the first lineup of a solo band with Tempesta, guitarist Mike Riggs, and bassist Rob "Blasko" Nicholson.
+The current lineup of Rob Zombie's band includes Riggs, Blasko, and drummer Ryan Goff.

 History

 White Zombie

 White Zombie was formed in 1985 by vocalist Rob Zombie (then known as Rob Straker), guitarist Paul "Ena" Kostabi, bassist Sean Yseult and drummer Peter Landau, who recorded the group's debut EP Gods on Voodoo Moon that October.
 By early 1986, Kostabi and Landau had been replaced by Tim Jeffs and Ivan de Prume, respectively, for the recording of Pig Heaven/Slaughter the Grey and their first live performances.
 After touring for around a year, Jeffs was replaced by Tom Five (real name Tom Guay), who debuted on the band's third release Psycho-Head Blowout.
 The group released their debut full-length album Soul-Crusher at the end of 1987, touring until the following summer before Guay was replaced by John Ricci.
 With their new guitarist, White Zombie recorded their second album Make Them Die Slowly in November 1988.
 Ricci reportedly left on the last day of the album's recording, with Zombie claiming that "He didn't show up and nobody really cared."
 Make Them Die Slowly was released in February 1989.

 Around the release of Make Them Die Slowly, Jay "J." Yuenger took over as White Zombie's guitarist.
 The new lineup issued the EP God of Thunder later in 1989, followed by third album La Sexorcisto: Devil Music Volume One in 1992, shortly after which de Prume left the band and was replaced by Phil Buerstatte.
 After contributing to the band's recordings of "I Am Hell" for The Beavis and Butt-Head Experience, "Children of the Grave" for Nativity in Black: A Tribute to Black Sabbath and "Feed the Gods" for the Airheads soundtrack, Buerstatte left White Zombie.
 He was replaced temporarily for a Japanese tour in May 1994 by Mark Poland.
 A few months later, former Exodus and Testament drummer John Tempesta took over permanently.
 White Zombie released its final album Astro-Creep: 2000 – Songs of Love, Destruction and Other Synthetic Delusions of the Electric Head in 1995.
 After a final tour which finished in August 1996, the group disbanded.
 However, the breakup was not made official until September 1998.